fportantier/habu/README.rst

 Dependencies
 ------------
-Habu requires:
+Habu requires Python3 and the following packages:

 - bs4
-- Click
-- Delegator.py
-- Python (3.x),
+- click
 - regex
+- requests
+- requests-cache
-- Scapy-Python3
+- scapy-python3
-- Matplotlib (Optional, only needed if you want to make some graphs)
+- matplotlib (Optional, only needed if you want to make some graphs)

 Get Help